Launches fail quietly before they fail publicly.

 Vendor charging for in-scope fixes

 I worked on-site and briefed and tested fixes in real time.
-The email chains stopped and the fixes happened.
+We avoided legal issues, the email chains stopped and the fixes happened.

-If your studio feels like it’s always reacting, it’s rarely a lack of effort.
-It’s usually the process.
+If your studio feels like it’s always reacting, it’s usually the process at fault.